ratt-ru/pfb-imaging/pfb/workers/README.rst

 ==================

-Each worker module can be run as a standalone program. run
+Each worker module can be run as a standalone program.
+Run

-$ pfbworkers --help
+$ pfb --help

 for a list of available workers.

 Documentation for each worker is listed under

-$ pfbworkers workername --help
+$ pfb workername --help

-All workers can be run on a distributed scheduler chunked over row and imaging band (the current limitation being that all images fit onto a single worker).
+All workers can be run on a distributed scheduler chunked over row and imaging band.

 ..
 Imaging weights